≡ Menu

 1) Don’t always ask students who have their hands up

-We all know that there are a handful of students who still raise their hands.
-Students know this and depend on these few students to do the work for the rest of them.
-So, start calling on those students who are obviously not paying attention.
+We all know that a handful of students still raise their hands.
+Students know this and depend on these few to do the work for the rest of them.
+So, start calling on those students who are not paying attention.
 Eventually, they will have no choice but to sit up and pay attention because no student wants to look bad in front of others.
-Plus, if your students avoid paying attention to you, they probably have similar reactions to the frequent speakers in the class.
+Plus, if your students avoid paying attention to you, they probably react similarly to the frequent speakers in the class.
 Get someone who hasn’t offered input into the conversation, and others will take notice.

 2) If your question stumps a student, don’t just move on to someone else

-When we move onto another student, we not only let that student off the hook, but we also miss a chance to help that student, as well as others who may be confused, to develop new understanding.
+When we move on to another student, we not only let that student off the hook, but we also miss a chance to help that student, as well as others who may be confused, develop a new understanding.
 This doesn’t do anyone any favors in the long run.
-Maintain engagement with the same student but break down the question into more straightforward and more uncomplicated terms until he/she can provide you with an answer.
+Maintain engagement with the same student but break down the question into more straightforward and uncomplicated terms until he/she can provide you with an answer.

 3) Always say the student’s name after you’ve asked the question

 If you use a student’s name before asking the question, the other students will relax and tune out before you’ve finished asking the question because they know they aren’t responsible for knowing the answer.
-So, the best way to make sure that everyone listens is to ask the question, pause, look around the room, and then name the student you want to answer.
+So, the best way to ensure everyone listens is to ask questions, pause, look around the room, and then name the student you want to answer.
 Using this method will keep everyone’s attention on the issue.
 If a student isn’t answering the question in front of the class, they should still be considering a solution.

 4) Make questions a regular part of your lesson

-Healthy routines are an important part of classroom management.
-For tips and resources on incorporating habits into your classroom, check out this article.
+Healthy routines are an essential part of classroom management.
+This article offers tips and resources on incorporating habits into your classroom.

 When you give information to your class, remember that many young people have a short attention span.
-Furthermore, many of them can’t take in much information dished out purely through lectures due to different learning styles.
-Because of this fact, you should frequently ask questions to gauge how much of the new data you’ve given them they’ve actually retained and can use.
+Furthermore, due to different learning styles, many of them can’t take in much information dished out purely through lectures.
+Because of this, you should frequently ask questions to gauge how much of the new data you’ve given them they’ve retained and can use.

-Since all students learn differently, it is a wise idea to ask questions during your lectures and other classroom activities.
+Since all students learn differently, it is wise to ask questions during lectures and other classroom activities.
 For instance, when reading a novel as a group, conducting an experiment, or showing digital presentations, you can still ask questions to measure student focus and comprehension.

 5) Ask different types of questions to students

-By enhancing the nature of your questions, you can effectively encourage higher-level thinking.
+Enhancing the nature of your questions can effectively encourage higher-level thinking.
 Who, What, Where, When, Why, and How are the standard questions used in the classroom; however, if you want to determine or reinforce students’ critical thinking skills and creativity, develop different types of questions or situations.
 You may want to ask or compel students to:

 • Develop a similar problem to the one just examined